 “I cannot allow you to inflict harm.
 You must continue.”

 He had never been asked this question.
-In the thousands of years traversing the stars, he had believed he had heard every question life had for him.
-He was surprised to hear a question from death.
+In the thousands of years traversing the stars, he had believed he had heard every question life had to ask of him.
+He was surprised to hear a question about death.
 A question he could not answer.

 “Well?” she waited.
 “Do you know what death is, or are you immortal?
 Free from the chains of mortality.”

 He left a physical body behind with Zemora and slipped into the life-stream to find his answer.
-He was within it for years searching and returned once he found it.
-Zemora did not notice his absence since he still hovered above her and his answer came mere seconds after her question.
+He was within it for years, searching, and then returned once he found it.
+Zemora did not notice his absence since to her the time lasted a second and he still hovered above her.
+His answer came mere seconds after her question.

 “I was,” he said, “but now I must correct the imbalance caused by my own causality.”